-Adding the right disclosure information is important.
+Adding the correct type of disclosure to your website is important.
 For example:

-- Affiliate Links – Lets your readers be aware that you may benefit financially if they purchase through your affiliate links.
+- Affiliate Links – Lets visitors know that you may derive some form of financial benefit if they purchase through your affiliate links.

-- Sponsored Post – Lets your readers know that you were compensated in some way to write the article.
+- Sponsored Post – Discloses to your visitors that you were compensated in some way to write the content.

-- Third Party Advertising – Informs your visitors that you’re using online behavioral tracking technology.
-This is required to satisfy the “enhanced notice” the Better Business Bureau has been requiring online publishers to show prominently on their sites since January 1, 2014.
+- Third Party Advertising – Lets your visitors know that you’re using online behavioral tracking technology.
+This is required to comply with the “enhanced notice” the Better Business Bureau has been requiring online publishers to show prominently on their sites since January 1, 2014.